scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         -   Double clicking on a character will open that character
         -   Enabled Copy/(CopyRef/CopyWidth/)Paste but not Cut

-    -   FontForge had problems when there were exactly two X resources.
+    -   websharpstudios had problems when there were exactly two X resources.
     -   Made the Point Info dlg wider.
     -   Improved printing text samples at large point sizes.
     -   I was generating flex hints incorrectly.